flyjancy/CortexM0_SoC_Task/README.md

 All developed by Tianjin Zhao(tianjin95@hotmail.com) and Fengrui Liu(fengrui98@hotmail.com)

+Update:

-PS: Now the tutorial doc is not available.
+(2022.3.29) Now the tutorial doc is available at [Introduction · WQ GitBook](https://uestcwq.gitee.io/wq-gitbook/).

+(2022.3.29) We update our source code in ./Task1~./Task4, the old version is also available in ./old_version.
+We hope that the new source code would be easier to understand with our tutorial.